klohner/honeywell-wireless-doorbell/README.md

 Honeywell RCWL300A, RCWL330A, Series 3, 5, 9 and Decor Series Wireless Chimes.
 These units operate at 916.8 MHz.

+I'm using rtl_433 to receive and demodulate the signal.

-I'm also attempting to transmit valid signals using the Yard Stick One.
+I'm also able to transmit valid signals using the Yard Stick One.

 ### Availability

 Although I've only tested on the North American models of this unit, it seems that these doorbells are also available in U.K. model versions.
-Those versions operate on 868 MHz.
+Those versions operate near 868 MHz.
 These models are advertised as using "ActivLink" technology.
 I've read that those models also use the same transmission signal, though on that different frequency.